Raja Bhaskara Sethupathi of Ramnad, the Guardian of Rama Setu, Tamil Nadu and Swami Vivekananda

 pinterest.com

 Today Many rationalists in Tamil Nadu consider the creation of the Rama Sethu as a myth and it has caused resentment among the devout Hindus.
-For several centuries the Sethupathy rulers of Ramnad, are known as the the guardians of the Sethu (hence the name Sethupathy Rajas).
-They are also the guardians of the sanctity of Ramnad (ramanathapuram) and the holy temples, there.
+For several centuries the Sethupathy rulers of Ramnad, are known as the guardians of the Sethu (hence the name Sethupathy Rajas) and the sanctity of Ramnad (Ramanathapuram) and the holy temples, there.

-Their contribution to the Ramanathapuram temple is vast, as much of the long roof-covered (with stone slabs) corridors (Prakarams) with ornate stone pillars were built by them.
-The outer icorridor s the longest one in the world.
+Their contribution to the Ramanathapuram temple is vast, as much of the long roof-covered (with stone slabs) corridors (Prakarams or ambulatory path) with huge, tall ornate stone pillars were built by them.
+The outer icorridor is the longest one in the world.
 An important pilgrimage center, lots of Hindus across India visit the Shiva temple for pithru karyam and other rituals.
-The appellation - Sethupathy is connected to the holy bridge.
-As for female rulers of Ramanad, they were referred to as "Nachiyar".
+As for female rulers of Ramnad, they were referred to as "Nachiyar".

 Raja of Ramnad, TN.
 Bhaskara Sethupathy en.wikibedia.ru

 Bhaskara Sethupathy (Hiranyagarbhayaji Ravikula Muthuvijaya Raghunatha Bhaskara) (3 November 1868 - 27 December 1903) was the Raja of Ramnad.
 Shortly called Bhaskara Sethupathy, son of Muthuramalinga Sethupathy II and Muthathal Nachiyar.
-Well-educated, on 3 April 1889, he became the head of Ramanathaparam state and being farsighted and visionary,, he initiated several public welfare schemes for the benefit of his subjects, besides, he was a patron of fine arts.
+Well-educated, on 3 April 1889, he became the head of Ramanathapuram state and being farsighted and a visionary, he initiated several public welfare schemes for the benefit of his subjects.
+Besides, he was a patron of fine arts.
 His Rajaguru was Sri Sringeri Sankarachariar of Sarada Peetam (Karnataka) and with support from him, he not only stopped animal sacrifices at Rajarajeswari temple in his kingdom but also facilitated the entry of Harijans into the temple.
 Between 1890 and 1893, he executed countless public welfare schemes in education, agriculture, health and religion worth more than Rs.40 lakhs.

 Swami Vivekananda and Raja Bhaskara Sethupathy

-Today Many rationalists consider the creation of the Rama Sethu as a myth and it has caused resentment among the devout Hindus.
-For several centuries the Sethupathy rulers of Ramnad, South Tamil Nadu are known as the the guardians of the Sethu (hence the name Sethupathy Rajas).
-They are also the guardians of the sanctity of Ramnad (ramanathapuram) and the holy temples, there. it is interesting to note that for thousands of years, there was a royal family in South India with its headquarters at Ramanathapuram near Rameshwaram, known as the Sethupathi Rajas or the guardians of the Sethu.
-Like the Maharajas of Kashi in North India, the specific task of these kings was to guard the sanctity of Rameshwaram.
-Besides dedication to Ramalingeswara of Rameswaram temple, Goddess Rajarajeswari, he was also devoted to Thiruppullani Venkateswara.
+It is interesting to note that for thousands of years, there has been a royal family in South India near Rameshwaram, known as the Sethupathi Rajas or the guardians of the Sethu.
+Like the Maharajas of Kashi in North India, the specific task of these kings was to guard the sanctity of Rameshwaram and the temples there.
+They are also patrons of Goddess Rajarajeshwari and Thiruppullani Venkateswara.

-Present day Indians, in particular, people from South India are not aware of an historical fact about the ruler and his close relationship with Swami Vivekananda.
-When Swamiji was invited to attend the World Congress of Religion held in Chicago, USA on 11 September 1893, it was Raja Bhaskara Sethupathy who not only encouraged Swami Vivekananda,to attend the conference but also helped him attend it.
+Present day Indians, across India are not aware of an historical fact about the ruler and his close relationship with Swami Vivekananda.
+When Swamiji was invited to attend the World Congress of Religion held in Chicago, USA on 11 September 1893, it was Raja Bhaskara Sethupathy who not only encouraged Swami to attend the conference but also helped him attend it.
 Swamiji there gave a spell-binding speech on the salient facts of the Hindu religion which was widely appreciated by the huge audience.

 vivekanandaallquotes.blogspot.com

 near Tirunelveli Town.
 He died on 27 Dec.
-1903 at a young age of 35, but in that short period, being a pious and generous ruler of Ramnad, he made a niche for himself in the history of South Tamil Nadu.
-The legacy of the Ramnad rulers, including that of Bhaskara Sethupathy continues even to day.
-The massive Rameswaram temple is a lasting testament to the pious rulers of past er and their descendants who continue their convictions and tradition.
+1903 at a young age of 35, but in that short period, the ruler of Ramnad, made a niche for himself in the history of South Tamil Nadu.
+The legacy of the Ramnad rulers, including that of Bhaskara Sethupathy continues even today.
+The massive Rameswaram temple is a lasting testament to the pious rulers of past and their descendants who continue their convictions and tradition.